Tuwaiq-jed-kot1/HW-Week1_Day05_DataStructure_and_ScopeFunction/assignment.md

 ## Part I - with Scope Functions.
 ---
 - Create a working exmaple withing 'Let'
-- Create a working exmaple withing 'Run'
+- Create a working exmaple withing 'Run'  (Optional to do = Bonus!!)
-- Create a working exmaple withing 'Also'
+- Create a working exmaple withing 'Also'  (Optional to do = Bonus!!)

 ## Part II - Practice with Lists and Sets.
 ---